HabibPayenda/TDD_Ruby/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# ruby_school_library
+# Test Driven Development in Ruby
-This project is a school library developed to record what books are in the library and who borrows them.
-It can also be used to add new students or teachers, add new books and save the records of who borrowed a given book and when.
+This project is a based on the TDD principles where we first write the test of the program then write the actual code for the program.

 ## Getting Started
 **Please follow the steps below to setup this project in your local computer